numpy/numpy/doc/source/reference/c-api.types-and-structures.rst

 .. c:member:: PyObject *PyArray_Descr.names

-    An ordered tupple of field names.
+    An ordered tuple of field names.
 It is NULL if no field is defined.

 .. c:member:: PyArray_ArrFuncs *PyArray_Descr.f